In Nevada, a 3rd DUI within a 7-year time frame is treated as a category B felony. If convicted, you face

 2. Will I lose my license?

 The Nevada DMV will revoke your driver’s license for three years following a DUI-third arrest.
-But it may be possible to get a restricted license after one year.5 For a restricted license application, click here.
+Though it may be possible to resume driving earlier with an ignition interlock device.

-Even if the case gets dismissed in criminal court, the DMV can still suspend your license.
-But your attorney may try to contest this license suspension at a DMV administrative hearing.
+Even if your case gets dismissed in criminal court, the DMV can still suspend your license.
+However, we would try to contest this license suspension at a DMV administrative hearing.

-Once the three-year revocation period is over, you may have to take another driving test and pay various fees.6
+Once the three-year revocation period is over, you may have to take another driving test and pay various fees to get your license back.6

 You will also have to maintain SR-22 insurance for three years even if you do not own a vehicle.
 Learn more about driver’s license revocations for DUI-thirds in Nevada.